openstack/openstack-manuals/doc/admin-guide/source/blockstorage-manage-volumes.rst

    * Libvirt uses that local storage as storage for the instance.
 The instance gets a new disk (usually a ``/dev/vdX`` disk).

-For this particular walk through, one cloud controller runs ``nova-api``, ``nova-scheduler``, ``nova-objectstore``, ``nova-network`` and ``cinder-*`` services.
+For this particular walkthrough, one cloud controller runs ``nova-api``, ``nova-scheduler``, ``nova-objectstore``, ``nova-network`` and ``cinder-*`` services.
 Two additional compute nodes run ``nova-compute``.
-The walk through uses a custom partitioning scheme that carves out 60 GB of space and labels it as LVM.
+The walkthrough uses a custom partitioning scheme that carves out 60 GB of space and labels it as LVM.
 The network uses the ``FlatManager`` and ``NetworkManager`` settings for OpenStack Compute.